aqeeladil/golang-essentials/examples/README.md

     }
 }
 ```

-Expected Output (Multiple of 15 are missing):
+### Expected Output:
+Numbers that are multiples of 3 or 5 but not 15:
 ```
 3
 5